Orange Line (MBTA)

 The newly formed MBTA assigned colors to its subway lines in 1965, with the Main Line becoming the Orange Line.
 The Charlestown Elevated was closed in 1975; it was replaced by the Haymarket North Extension, which opened in phases from 1975 to 1977.
 The Southwest Corridor replaced the Washington Street Elevated in 1987, using an alignment originally intended for Interstate 95, completing the modern Orange Line alignment.
 The downtown stations were lengthened in the 1980s to allow six-car trains.
 Accessibility modifications began with some of those stations and were completed in 2005. opened as an infill station in 2014.

-The Orange Line has struggled with reliability issues, including aging infrastructure and trains, since the 2010s.
-Despite the ongoing fleet replacement, several prominent incidents occurred in 2022.
-The entire Orange Line was replaced with buses from August 19 to September 18, 2022, to allow for accelerated repairs.
+The Orange Line struggled with reliability issues, including aging infrastructure and trains, throughout the 2010s and into the 2020s.
+Several prominent incidents occurred in 2022 alone, despite the then-underway fleet replacement.
+Accelerated repairs took place across the entire Orange Line from August 19 to September 18, 2022, and again across different segments of the line throughout 2024.

 History

 Construction

 The Main Line of the electric Boston Elevated Railway opened in segments, starting in 1901.
 It proceeded from Sullivan Square along the Charlestown Elevated to the Canal Street incline near North Station.
 It was carried underground by the Tremont Street subway (now part of the Green Line), returning above ground at the Pleasant Street incline (now closed, located just south of Boylston station).
 A temporary link connected from there to the Washington Street Elevated, which in 1901 ran from this point via Washington Street to Dudley Square (which is most of what is now Phase 1 of the Silver Line).

 Also in 1901, the Atlantic Avenue Elevated opened, branching at Causeway Street to provide an alternate route through downtown Boston (along the shoreline, where today there is no rail transit) to the Washington Street Elevated.

 In 1908, a new Washington Street Tunnel opened, allowing Main Line service to travel from the Charlestown Elevated, underground via an additional new portal at the Canal Street incline, under downtown Boston and back up again to meet the Washington Street Elevated and Atlantic Avenue Elevated near Chinatown.
 The stations were richly decorated with tile work, mosaics, and copper; after criticism of the large Tremont Street subway headhouses, most entrances were comparatively modest and set into buildings.
 Use of the parallel Tremont Street subway was returned exclusively to streetcars.